I’m audaciously dividing people into three groups:

 If a beggar blames passers-by for not giving money then yes, the beggar is abrogating responsibility.
 If the beggar accepts the refusals without complaint and without judgement, then as far as I am concerned, that beggar is taking responsibility.
 It’s about how we respond to what happens in our life.

 Q. ‘Where does self-criticism fit in?’

 It doesn’t.
 It’s a copout.
-It’s a way to avoid taking responsibility, because as soon as you throw your hands up in the air in weary resignation and say, ‘I am to blame‘ or ‘It’s my fault’ you have focused on the problem, which in your eyes is you.
-You see yourself as the problem instead of the solution.
-Self-blame is a way of saying, ‘I give up, I’m hopeless‘.
+When you throw your hands up in the air in weary resignation and say, ‘I am to blame’ or ‘It’s my fault’ you see yourself as the problem instead of the solution.
+Self-blame is a way of saying, ‘I give up, I’m hopeless’.
 That’s a great way to avoid taking responsibility.

-If instead of focusing on the problem you were to focus on rectifying the problem, you would be focusing on what needs to happen in the future.
+If instead you were to focus on rectifying the problem, you would be focusing on what needs to happen in the future.
 That’s taking responsibility.